They say…

 Dark Island Reserve

-One of Britain’s northernmost and one of Scotland’s strong collection of distinctive micros, was founded in a derelict schoolhouse by an Englishman in 1988.
+One of Britain’s northernmost breweries and one of Scotland’s strong collection of distinctive micros, was founded in a derelict schoolhouse by an Englishman in 1988.
 It later formed a partnership with the Atlas brewery and since 2006 both have been owned by Orcadian restaurateur Gordon Sinclair.

-The standard Dark Island, in cask or filtered bottled versions, is the brewery’s brand and a natural choice on which to base its move into the upmarket gourmet beer sector.
+The standard Dark Island, in cask or filtered bottled versions, is the brewery’s signature brand and a natural choice on which to base its move into the upmarket gourmet beer sector.
 The Reserve is a souped up version of Dark Island at twice the strength that has been matured for three months in refill malt whisky casks from an uncredited distillery — in fact the world renowned Highland Park.
 It comes handsomely presented in 750ml swing top bottles labelled with a gyle number — mine was Gyle 2, brewed in June 2007 and one of 1,498 bottles.

 The mahogany beer has a thick light brown head with a complex spirity malt aroma yielding notes of vanilla, artichoke and liqeur coffee and a slightly acidic vinous hint.
 There’s a soft chocolatey palate, again with a lightly acidic touch, chewy sappy fruit and peaty whisky notes.
 A drying well-balanced finish has oak and ashy roast, with salty, lingering with complex salt and blackcurranty flavours to mull over.
 It’s warming but nicely soft, one of the gentler examples of whisky cask-matured ale.